 It is important to address these symptoms promptly to avoid further damage and ensure the safe operation of your vehicle.
 If you are experiencing any of these symptoms, it is recommended to have your steering rack inspected by a professional mechanic.

 If your steering rack and pinion wear out, the steering will feel loose.
 You will also notice that the car wanders at high speed, and keeping it in the lane is hard.
-Also, every road imperfection causes your car to easily move left to the right instead of staying in a straight line.
+Also, every road imperfection causes your car to move easily from left to right instead of in a straight line.